Burns Night

 Robert Burns

-Interested in trying out a truly authentic Burns Night? … then come and join us on January 25th, 2024 for just that.
+Interested in trying out a truly authentic Burns Night? … then come and join us on Thursday, 22nd January 2026 arrive by 6.30pm for 7pm.

 You’ll hear the sound of the pipes as kilts swirl and Scottish tartans come to the fore….. and you’ll never forget your first taste of haggis!